postmanlabs/labs-docs/src/pages/docs/postman/collaboration/collaboration-intro.md

 The team administrator will receive a notification that you’ve asked to join the team.
 Once they approve your request, you will be able to access the team and collaborate on API projects within it.

-## Usage limit for free users

-Team workspaces are available to all users as of version 6.2.
-Postman usage limits differ by plan type and can be viewed on our [pricing page](https://www.getpostman.com/pricing).

 ### Usage limit

+Team workspace limits differ by [plan type](https://www.getpostman.com/pricing).

 You can check the number of requests you've shared within the Postman app as well as in the web dashboard.
 Free users can select the drop-down menu to the right of **Upgrade** in the app.
-Paid users can access the menu by selecting your team name.
+Paid users can access the menu by selecting the team name.

 The usage menu allows you to review limits for shared requests and history, mocks, monitors, and public documentation.
 Click **Resource Usage** to view your usage period.